Chilmark meets its candidates

 Christian camp’s housing proposal faces pushback from neighbors

-Homeowners in West Tisbury are sounding an alarm over a recent workforce housing proposal for what they say is an example of a change in character in residential areas through housing developments, and the resulting potential environmental damage to local ponds.
-The proposal, which went in front of the West Tisbury zoning board of appeals…
+Homeowners in West Tisbury are sounding an alarm over a recent workforce housing proposal for what they say is one example of a change in character in residential areas by housing developments and the resulting potential environmental damage to local ponds.
+The proposal, which went in front of the West Tisbury Zoning Board of Appeals…

 Education